solita/solita.github.com/_posts/2025-11-17-speed-up-node-data-processing.md

 }
 ```

-We have now solved the problem of not waiting for each write operation to complete and also avoiding high memory peaks by limiting the number of pending write operations.
+We have now solved the problem of running both data processing and file writing in parallel while also avoiding high memory peaks by limiting the number of pending write operations.
 However, we are still processing data sequentially, one file at a time.
 To make this more efficient, we are going to look at `worker_threads` module next.

 ## Worker Threads